 The fluctuations in the time series for fuel consumption are mainly a result of electricity import/export, but also of outdoor temperature variations from year to year.
 This, in turn, leads to fluctuations in emission levels.
-The fluctuations in electricity trade, fuel consumption and NO_x emission are illustrated and compared in Figure 3.2.4.
+The fluctuations in electricity trade, fuel consumption and $NO_x$ emission are illustrated and compared in Figure 3.2.4.
 In 1990, the Danish net electricity import was large causing relatively low fuel consumption, whereas the fuel consumption was high in 1996 and 2003 due to a large net electricity export.
-In 2017, the net electricity import was 16 PJ, whereas there was an 18 PJ net electricity import in 2016.
+In 2018, the net electricity import was 19 PJ, whereas there was an 16 PJ net electricity import in 2017.
 The large net electricity export that occurs some years is a result of low rainfall in Norway and Sweden causing insufficient hydropower production in both countries.

-To be able to follow the national energy consumption, the Danish Energy Agency (DEA) produces a correction of the observed fuel consumption and CO2 emission without random variations in electricity import/export and in ambient temperature.
+To be able to follow the national energy consumption, the Danish Energy Agency (DEA) produces a correction of the observed fuel consumption and $CO_2$ emission without random variations in electricity import/export and in ambient temperature.
 This fuel consumption trend is also illustrated in Figure 3.2.4.
 This fuel consumption trend is also illustrated in Figure 3.2.4.
-The estimates are based on DEA (2018d).
+The estimates are based on DEA (2016d) and updated data (DEA, 2019d).
 The corrections are included here to explain the fluctuations in the time series for fuel rates and emissions.

-Figure 3.2.4 Comparison of time series fluctuations for electricity trade, fuel consumption and NO_x emission.
-Based on DEA (2018a).
+Figure 3.2.4 Comparison of time series fluctuations for electricity trade, fuel consumption and $NO_x$ emission.
+Based on DEA (2019a).